 11. Is it necessary to travel to spain for divorce proceedings to be concluded?

 No. It is of course necessary for the parties to communicate and a number of forms and documents need to be signed, but this can be managed by post.
 Ratification of the divorce agreement before the judge normally requires the presence of both spouses.

 That said, if one or both of the spouses is no longer living in Spain, this can be accomplished by issuing a power of attorney in favour of the procurador (an officer of the court required when a person takes part in Court proceedings in Spain).
 This power of attorney needs to be specially arranged via a lawyer and notary.

 12. What happens with regard to custody of children following divorce in spain?

 The following process applies regardless of whether the parents of the children are unmarried or married.

+Where the parties agree via a ‘convenio’ or written agreement on issues such as child custody and visitation rights, a judge will review any agreement and adjust as required, taking into account the best interests of the children involved.
 A judge may make an order awarding custody to one of the parents, or to both in an order of ‘joint custody’.